timomoebes/portfolio-website/planning.md

 - [x] Add custom breakpoints for a polished mobile experience.
 - [x] Ensure touch-friendly interactions.

-## Phase 3: Content & SEO Enhancements (In Progress)
+## Phase 3: Content & SEO Enhancements (Complete)
-- [ ] Add favicon and update metadata for better branding and SEO.
+- [x] Add favicon and update metadata for better branding and SEO.
-- [ ] Refine and update all text content for clarity and professional tone.
+- [x] Refine and update all text content for clarity and professional tone.
-- [ ] Add new education and certification details.
+- [x] Add new education and certification details.
-- [ ] Improve README and add project tracking documents.
+- [x] Improve README and add project tracking documents.

 ## Future Goals
 - [ ] Add a dedicated blog section.